StardustOS/duster/README.md

 6. step - steps to the next source line
 7. def [variable] - deferences a pointer (only works with variable not attribute, unfortunately)

-(The executable can be found in the bin folder.
-I still need to add a build system).